Cloud-CV/EvalAI/docs/source/host_challenge.md

     <br />

-2. **Code upload based challenges**: In these kind of challenges, participants upload their training code in the form of docker images using [EvalAI-CLI].
+2. **Code-upload based challenges**: In these kind of challenges, participants upload their training code in the form of docker images using [EvalAI-CLI](https://github.com/Cloud-CV/evalai-cli/).

+   We support two types of code-upload based challenges -
+      - Code-Upload Based Challenge (without Static Dataset): These are usually reinforcement learning challenges which involve uploading a trained agent in form of docker images and the environment is also saved in form of a docker image.
+      - Static Code-Upload Based Challenge: These are challenges where the host might want the participants to upload models and they have static dataset on which they want to run the models and perform evaluations.
+This kind of challenge is especially useful in case of data privacy concerns.

-   Some of the popular code upload based challenges that we have hosted are shown below:
+   Some of the popular code-upload based challenges that we have hosted are shown below:

    <a href="https://eval.ai/web/challenges/list" target="_blank"><img src="_static/img/code-upload-challenges.png"></a>

-   If you are interested in hosting code upload based challenges, then [click here](host_challenge.html#host-prediction-upload-based-challenge).
+   If you are interested in hosting code-upload based challenges, then [click here](host_challenge.html#host-code-upload-based-challenge).
+If you are interested in hosting static code-upload based challenges, then [click here](host_challenge.html#host-static-code-upload-based-challenge).

+   A good reference would be the [Habitat Re-arrangement Challenge 2022](https://github.com/facebookresearch/habitat-challenge/tree/rearrangement-challenge-2022).

 ## Host challenge using github